mohsinalimat/ContainerScrollViewController/README.md

 ### scrollFirstResponderToVisible(animated:margin:)

-Adjusts the scroll view to make the first responder text field visible.
+Adjusts the scroll view to make the first responder visible.
 If no first responder is defined, this method has no effect.

-The optional `margin` parameter specifies an extra margin around the text field which is also made visible.
+The optional `margin` parameter specifies an extra margin around the first responder which is also made visible.
 If the `margin` parameter is unspecified or `nil`, the value of `visibilityScrollMargin` will be used instead.

 ## Caveats